Odours in S.E. Calgary

 Why is it so hard to detect odours?

-Odours can be very subjective in nature – what is offensive to one person, may not be the same for another.
-Smells are also fleeting, can be difficult to describe or recall, making it challenging to monitor properly.
-An odour that may be at your location can be gone in a matter of minutes before it can be reviewed.
+Odours are very subjective in nature.
+What is offensive to one person, may not be for another.
+Smells are also fleeting and can be difficult to describe.
+Odours that appear in the area can fade in minutes before it can be reviewed.

 What is The City doing to improve the odours in the S.E.?

-The City is taking steps to mitigate odours from several of our operations in the area.
-This includes some upgrades to existing systems, development of entirely new systems, as well as operational improvements in how we currently run our various infrastructure.
+The City is taking steps to reduce odours from our infrastructure in the area.
+This includes upgrading existing systems, developing new systems, and improving operations.

 Can we move The City infrastructure to another location?